zachwieja/2LiftStudios/README.md

 Sorting is useful for finding the highest or lowest V/OCT and as input to arpeggiators.
 Sorting polyphonic audio rate signals is possible - though perhaps less useful.

 ## <a name="probs"></a> ProbS
 ProbS produces a random sequence of notes based on a weighted distribution.
-ProbS allows setting of up to 7 _WEIGHT_ values that define a probability distribution.
+ProbS allows setting of up to six _WEIGHT_ values that define a probability distribution.
 For instance, setting four _WEIGHT_ values to 1, 2, 3, and 4 results in a total weight of 10 and a probability of 1/10th, 2/10ths, 3/10ths and 4/10ths respectively.
 At each _CLOCK_, a random number is generated, and a corresponding _OFFSET_ value is chosen based on the probabilty distribution.
 ProbS has two modes which can be set using the _MODE_ parameter.

 ### Mode ###
 In _Stochastic_ mode, the generated _OFFSET_ values will _approach_ the specified weighted distribution.
 This is much like flipping a coin.
 The outcome of previous coin flips do not affect subsequent coin flips.
 You can receive the same result over and over again, but in the long run you expect the outcome to approach the distrubution - 50/50 for coin flips.